- 2foodtrippers Strasbourg Food Guide

 Thierry Mulhaupt has two locations in Strasbourg.

 Similar to what many would call gingerbread in the United States, pain d’epices is an Alsatian quick bread usually baked with a variety of spices including cinnamon, nutmeg and cloves.
 Although this bread is easily located in Strasbourg, it’s worth a special visit to Mireille Oster at her eponymous Pain D’Epices store in the Petite France neighborhood.
-We first met world traveler and local baker Oster during a tour hosted by Food & City Tours – Strasbourg.
+We first met world traveler and local baker Oster during our Strasbourg Food & City Tour.
 Oster impressed us with her knowledge of spices as well as the quality of product sold in her quaint shop.

 Pattisserie Kubler is located at 29 Avenue des Vosges, 67000 Strasbourg, France.